mamaicode/conference-resources/README.md

 # conference-resources
-All my supporting resources for different conferences where I speak.
+Missed my talk?
+No worries!
+Here, you'll find all the supporting materials for my conference talks, including transcripts, blog posts, and presentation slides